Know Your Blood Sugar Numbers, Part 2

 Note in the chart above that “marker” termed Hemoglobin A1(c).
 This measures how much glucose permanently gets glycated (bonded) to hemoglobin in red blood cells.
 This measurement roughly indicates your average blood sugar over the previous three months.
 The higher it has been over the past three months, the more likely it is that glucose (sugar) is permanently bonded to hemoglobin, which is not a good thing.

 Hemoglobin A1(c) is expressed in percentage terms because it’s measuring the percentage of hemoglobin that’s bonded to sugar.

 Mine was 5.3%.
 Ideally, it would be lower, but 5.3% is fine.

-So, let’s sum up what we have so far about my blood glucose:
+So, in the spirit of encouraging you to know your blood sugar numbers, let’s sum up what we have so far about my blood glucose:

 1. At 100 mg/dL, fasting glucose serum is high

 2. At 115 – 120, post meal glucose serum is ideal